Are MacBooks Allowed on Planes?

 So the answer is yes, but TSA and as well as I recommend taking your Mac in Carr-on.
 It’s safer, and you’ll have it close by to pass the time during layovers!

-Hold Up!
-What About Security Checkpoints?
+Laptop on Plane – What About Security Checkpoints?

-In-flight MacBook Etiquette: Do’s and Don’ts
+Laptops on Planes: Do’s and Don’ts

 You’re through security, and you’re finally on the plane.
 Can you whip out your MacBook and get some work done, or should you stow it away?
 Here’s a quick rundown of the do’s and don’ts of in-flight MacBook use: